CyberStudioUnited/LazyBrowse/README.md

 # LazyBrowse
-LazyBrowse is a web browser that is still in development and is not ready to download The Software is not from Mozilla.
+LazyBrowse is a web browser that is still in development and is not ready to download!.
+The Software is not from Mozilla!.
 WARNING: Cloning A Copy of this project requires permission from Soup Foundry aka CyberStudioUnited, Or you will be given a warning or a strike!.
 # Mozilla Public License Version 2.0
 ==================================